Local government in the Bahamas

+Local government in the Bahamas exists at two levels: 32 districts and 41 towns.
+The boundaries of districts are defined by the First Schedule of The Bahamas Local Government Act 1996 (as amended by law and declarations of the Minister responsible for Family Island Affairs), defined with reference to parliamentary constituency boundaries.
+The Second Schedule lists 13 districts which are divided into town areas.
+Towns are governed by directly elected town committees.
+Second Schedule districts are governed by nine-person district councils composed of the chairs of the town committees, and if numerically required, additional people elected by the town committees.
+The 19 Third Schedule districts are unitary authorities which cannot be divided into towns.
+They are governed by nine-person district councils which are directly elected by voters.
+The powers of Second Schedule and Third Schedule councils are slightly different, and the Third Schedule district known as the City of Freeport has a slightly different list of enumerated powers.

-Local government in the Bahamas exists in two forms, namely second-schedule and third-schedule district councils.
-There are a total of 32 local government districts: 13 second-schedule districts, which are further sub-divided into town areas, and 19 third-schedule districts, which are all unitary authorities.
-The second and third schedules together make up the first schedule.
-Local government policy is formulated and administered by the Department of Lands and Local Government through the Office of the Prime Minister.
-The day-to-day policy handling of the portfolio falls to the Minister of Local Government who also is empowered to create new local government areas from time to time based on demographics.
-The administrative and financial management is overseen by the ministry's permanent secretary.
+At the national level, local government policy is formulated and administered by the Department of Lands and Local Government through the Office of the Prime Minister.
+The day-to-day policy handling of the portfolio falls to the Minister of Local Government who also is empowered to modify the list and boundaries of districts.
+Administrative and financial management of local government is overseen by the ministry's permanent secretary.

 History

 Local government previously existed in the Bahamas in the form of appointed "Board of Works".
 Here towns and villages held their influence over these Board of Works, but almost all final decisions were made by the central government through that islands' Commissioner.
-The modern system of local government that is in use today was implemented on 8 March 1996.
-The Out Islands of the country could now enjoy a somewhat greater degree of autonomy, but New Providence Island, in which the capital city Nassau is located, was to be directly governed by the central government.
-The act that implemented local government had described all districts as either being Second-Schedule or Third-Schedule districts.
+The modern system of local government that is in use today was created by the The Bahamas Local Government Act 1996.
+The Out Islands of the country enjoy a somewhat greater degree of autonomy, but New Providence Island, hosting capital city Nassau, is directly governed by the central government.
+The Act defines the form of government in each district by listing it on either its Second Schedule or its Third Schedule.

-Districts of The Bahamas
+Districts

-The Districts of the Bahamas provide a system of Local Government everywhere in The Bahamas except New Providence (where Nassau the capital is located, whose affairs are handled directly by the central government).
-The current system dates from 1996 when 23 districts were created by The Bahamas Local Government Act of 1996; a further 9 have been added since 1999.
+The Districts of the Bahamas provide a system of local government everywhere in the Bahamas except New Providence (where Nassau the capital is located, whose affairs are handled directly by the central government).
+The current system dates from 1996 when 23 districts were created by The Bahamas Local Government Act of 1996.
+The districts were last defined according to the Local Government Act 2024, keeping in place the 33 districts existing at that time.
+This act also increased the financial autonomy of the districts by allowing them to raise their own revenue through taxes, fees and grants.

-Local Government in The Bahamas has seen great success since its introduction, but there has been concern over the case of New Providence and whether or not it should have local government.
+Since the creation of the system, the question of local government for New Providence has been debated.
+The Minister responsible for Family Island Affairs has the power to create one or more districts for all or part of New Providence by decree.